Hunchbite

 If you need a codebase audit instead

-If you're looking for an audit of your application's code — for acquisition, rescue, health, security, or performance — that's a codebase audit.
+If you're looking for an audit of your application's code — for acquisition (including technical due diligence on a micro SaaS), rescue, health, security, or performance — that's a codebase audit.
 See what kind of code audits there are and what to look for in a code audit.
 We offer a free initial audit for your codebase; we'll tell you what we see and whether you need a deeper code audit or a different kind of review (including DX).

 Improving developer adoption or preparing for enterprise integrations?